gozarenevis/Gozargahezehn.ir/README.md

 # Gozargahezehn
-Gozargahezehn.ir is a website about news, train and tips for a better thinking, recognizing and deciding and related proucts.
+Gozargahezehn.ir is a website about news, train and tips for a better thinking, recognizing and deciding and related products.